johnwhite20/johnwhite20.github.io/_posts/2024-05-20-work-scheduled.md

 If anyone needs to travel on Tuesday 28th May they will need to leave a car on the other side of the works.
 The road to the large tower is a good size but is too narrow.
 Perhaps West Balscalloch Farm would allow us to park outside the newly refurbished Ivy Cottage for the day?

-I will telephone you all and ensure everyone is aware of this schedule.
+I will ensure everyone is aware of this schedule.